neo4jrb/devise-activegraph/README.md

 devise-neo4j model:

     rails g devise:install --orm=neo4j
+    # Make sure the model file is created ahead of time!
     rails g neo4j:devise MODEL

 Now the model is setup like a default devise model, meaning you can do things